 Article XII Members

-The Membership of the Society shall consist of active (including sustaining, life, student, and husband and wife), and Associate members.
+The Membership of the Society shall consist of active (including sustaining, life, student, and family), and Associate members.
 Associate Members may attend all meetings and field trips of the Society, but shall not be eligible to vote or hold office.
 Each Associate Member shall receive the notices of the field trips and other announcements of the Society.
 Each Active Member shall receive all current publications of the Society (e.g. the Memoirs, and other special publications of the Society).
 Payment at one time of a sum designated by the Council shall entitle a member to become a Life Member without further payment of dues.
 After payment of annual dues for forty years, an Active Member shall be eligible for election to Life Membership, and, in special cases, others may likewise be elected to Life Membership.

 Article XIII Dues

 The Dues of all classes of membership shall be fixed by the Council.